AngelTerrones/MUSB/README.md

 -  Hardware multiplier (5-stages pipeline, disabled by default).
 -  Hardware is Little-Endian.
 No support for reverse-endian mode.
 -  Coprocessor 0 allows ISA-compliant interrupts, exceptions, and user/kernel modes.
--  No address space verification for the instruction port: Code runs always in kernel mode.
+-  No address space verification for the instruction port: code can be at any address.
 -  Documentation in-source.
 -  Vendor-independent code.

 The project includes the standalone MIPS32 processor and a basic SoC design with GPIO and UART/hardware bootloader.
-Tested in Xilinx Spartan-3 (Digilent) and Spartan-6 (XuLA2-LX25) boards.
+Tested in Xilinx Spartan-3 y Spartan-3e (Digilent) and Spartan-6 (XuLA2-LX25) boards.

 ## Peripherals (SoC)